 Try to arrive five to 10 minutes before class starts to greet your teacher and check in.
 Don’t forget to let your teacher know if you have any pain or health issues on the day, and if you are new also let your teacher know about any concerns so she can help make your practice safe and accessible.
 The downstairs studio door opens 15 minutes before each class.
 Please note the entrance door on the ground floor is locked at class starting time.
 Please respect fellow yogis by settling quietly on your mat in the studio room.

 Can you advise on parking?

 Yes.
-You can park in front of the studio on Drews Ave only outside the hours of 8:00am-6:00pm, Monday to Friday – there is signage placed to remind you.
-There is free 120 minute parking at the river end of Ridgeway Street, just a hop, skip and jump across the road.
+You can park in front of the studio on Drews Ave, but only outside the hours of 8:00am-6:00pm, Monday to Friday – there is signage placed to remind you.
+Alternatively, there is free 120 minute parking at the river end of Ridgeway Street, just a hop, skip and jump across the road.

 Is there somewhere to change?